 Firstly we have to say, this is great for the SEO community.
 Why?
-Historically when your site was effected by a Penguin update, whilst other parts of Google’s algorithm could refresh very quickly you’d have to wait until Google refreshed Penguin manually on a new update.
-Now Penguin is refreshed in real time, changes will be visible much faster, typically taking effect shortly after a recrawl and reindex of a page according to Google’s official announcement.
+Historically when your site was affected by a Penguin update, whilst other parts of Google’s algorithm could refresh very quickly you’d have to wait until Google refreshed Penguin manually on a new update.
+Now Penguin is refreshed in real-time, changes will be visible much faster, typically taking effect shortly after a recrawl and reindex of a page according to Google’s official announcement.
 This does however mean there will be no Penguin updates from Google because there’s actually nothing to update.

 Penguin More Granular, Page Specific?
 (No More Site-Wide Penalties)

 “Penguin is now more granular.
 Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting ranking of the whole site.”

 We think, being ‘more granular’ could mean 1 of 2 things.
 Either you could see a page-specific penalty if you happen to trip these spam filters or it could mean a partial keyword penalty based on reducing the ranking of any pages ranking for specific search terms.
 The latter is just our theory but either way if you see anything like this you should be able to fix and recover from this pretty quickly.